27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} v_1 &= \mathbf{v}\cdot\mathbf{j}_1 = \frac{2}{3}\left(u_1\mathbf{i}_1 + u_2\mathbf{i}_2 + u_3\mathbf{i}_3\right)\cdot\mathbf{j}_1 = \frac{2}{3}\left(u_1\mathbf{i}_1 + u_2\mathbf{i}_2 + u_3\mathbf{i}_3\right)\cdot\mathbf{j}\nonumber\\ &= \frac{2}{3}\left(\frac{\sqrt{3}}{2}u_2 - \frac{\sqrt{3}}{2}u_3\right) = \frac{1}{\sqrt{3}}\left(u_2 - u_3\right).\tag{27.45}\label{eq:turn_3elemets2d} \end{align} \]

-By cyclically moving the indices you get
+By cyclically shifting the indices one obtains

 \[ \begin{align} v_2 = \frac{1}{\sqrt{3}}\left(u_3 - u_1\right), & {} & v_3 = \frac{1}{\sqrt{3}}\left(u_1 - u_2\right). \end{align} \]